Coreoz/Plume-file/plume-file-web-upload-jersey/README.md

 These validators should be used to helps you verify that the incoming file is what your application expected.

-### What you should implement for your application
+### What you should check before implementing each upload

-- Even if the library gives you helpers, you should implement them on your upload Web Service
-- This library does not implement the user authentication, but your application should not authorize upload from non-authenticated users, this can be very dangerous as mentioned in the OWASP documentation
+- List allowed extensions.
+Only allow safe and critical extensions for business functionality
+- Ensure that input validation is applied before validating the extensions.
+- Set a filename length limit.
+Restrict the allowed characters if possible
+- Set a file size limit
+- Only allow authorized users to upload files
-- This library does not implement an antivirus, but your application should run the incoming file through an antivirus or a Sandbox, as mentioned in the OWASP documentation
+- Run the file through an antivirus or a sandbox if available to validate that it doesn't contain malicious data
+- Ensure that any libraries used are securely configured and kept up to date
+- Protect the file upload from CSRF attacks